Can You Compost Human Waste?

 Is Human Waste Compostable?

-Human waste is compostable, although the composting process will differ, depending on the location where the process is taking place.
-For instance, human waste should not be added to the general home compost bin, unless properly managed.
-A composting toilet can do the job for you even if it is at home.
+Human waste is compostable, although the composting process will differ depending on the location where the process is taking place.
+For instance, human waste should not be added to the general home compost bin unless adequately managed.
+A composting toilet can do the job for you, even if it is at home.

 On the other hand, it is generally safe to compost human waste at an industrial composting plant.
 The main reason why composting human waste at home in your composting bin is discouraged is because of the harmful bacteria and pathogens that could be present in the waste.